-- Students will explore the relationship between valuing the environment and protecting it. - They will extend their understanding of time, recognizing important events in people's lives, and how the past is recorded and remembered in different ways. - Students will consolidate their understanding of time, recognizing how ideas and actions of people in the past have changed the lives of others, and appreciating how the past is recorded and remembered in different ways. - They will gain an understanding of how and why people manage resources. - They will understand the impact of technological advances on their own lives, on society and on the world, and will reflect on the need to make responsible decisions concerning the use of technologies.
+- their own community as well as other communities that are distant in time and place. - They will investigate how and why groups are organized within communities, and the ways in which communities reflect the cultures and customs of their people. - They will recognize the interdependency of systems and their function within local and national communities.
+They will increase their awareness of how people influence, and are influenced by, the places in their environment. - Students will explore the relationship between valuing the environment and protecting it. - They will extend their understanding of time, recognizing important events in people's lives, and how the past is recorded and remembered in different ways. - They will broaden their understanding of the impact of advances in technology over time, on individuals, society and the environment. - They will extend their understanding of how and why groups are organized within communities, and how participation within groups involves both rights and responsibilities. - They will understand the impact of technological advances on their own lives, on society and on the world, and will reflect on the need to make responsible decisions concerning the use of technologies.

-The social studies focused units of inquiry in Grade 2 are the following:
+The social studies focused units of inquiry in Grade 3 are the following:

-- ★ Healthy Lifestyles
+- ★ Active Citizens

+- Structures

-- ★ Communication
+- Media

-- ★ Maps
+- ★ Migration

-- ★ Transportation
+- ★ Production

-Music and Visual Arts in Grade 2
+Music and Visual Arts in Grade 3